Jameak/OccupancyBench/Scripts/README.md

 # Script overview
 ### comparequeries.py
-For use during development of new database query-implementations to check that the results returned from the database implementations match when executed with the same query-arguments.
+For use during development of new database query-implementations.
+Can be used to check that the results returned from different database query-implementations match when executed with identical query-arguments.
 Due to schema- and datastructure-differences there are slight differences in the query-output of some implementations.
 This script tries to consider these when comparing the output, but this wasn't implemented for cross-schema K-Means query-result comparisons due to time-considerations during my thesis.

 To create the files used by this script, run the benchmark with the `debug.savequeryresults` option enabled.